kriss3/Udemy_ReactPlaygroud/README.md

 - useFormik with asyc function along with useSwr.
 Async functions configured in 2 different scenarios.
     a) different purposes each with different data shapes
     b) combined final shape required for awaiting calls
 -  Fix Security Issues reported by Dependabot
+-  Update project as create-react-app is not supported anymore

 ## Available Scripts